fjdu/chem_reduce/README.md

 ! a reaction to be considered important at each recursion.
 !
-The actual ratio_tobe_imp array will be longer than this; the remaining ! elements are padded with the minval of those specified below. ratio_tobe_imp = 0.99  0.95  0.95  0.9  0.9  0.5  0.5  0.3  0.1
+The actual ratio_tobe_imp array will be longer than this; the remaining ! elements are padded with the minval of those specified below.
+!
+The use_acum_threshold = .TRUE. means the thresholds are based on accumulated contribution of the ! reactions, hence 0.95 means the reactions that collectively contribute to 95% of the reaction rates ! are kept. ratio_tobe_imp = 0.99  0.95  0.95  0.9  0.9  0.5  0.5  0.3  0.1
 use_acum_threshold = .TRUE.
-tScaleMax = 1.0E15
-nHeavyEleMax = 5  !
+!
+A reaction with time scale longer than tScaleMax will be discarded. tScaleMax = 1.0E15 nHeavyEleMax = 5  !
 Max number of elements beyond He in species to be kept nMaxD = 4  !
 Max number of deuterium atoms in species to be kept